 In today’s world, the conflicts arising from man-made or natural conflicts become so overpowered that these monuments lose their meaning.
 Preserving this cultural heritage demands serious effort from both ends.

-There are three things which need to be kept in mind if conservation of nature is a priority.
+There are three things that need to be kept in mind if conservation of nature is a priority.
 Firstly for conservation, the corporate sector needs to club with the government.
 Second, Conservation and development of these monuments should go hand in hand.

 Other countries like the United States of America, the United Kingdom of Great Britain and Northern Ireland do not have an elaborate history like ours but they have preserved it well.